Tax incentives to reduce food waste introduced into Parliament

 To better match supply and demand, and ultimately reduce food stress in Australia, this bill provides for a food donation tax offset.

-Ahead of the introduction of the bill, food charity organisation Second Bite said the bill will incentivise food businesses, such as farmers, wholesalers and transporters to donate surplus food and allied services to Australian food relief charities.
+Ahead of the introduction of the bill, food charity organisation Second Bite said the bill would incentivise food businesses, such as farmers, wholesalers and transporters to donate surplus food and allied services to Australian food relief charities.

 "It will change Australia’s tax system to encourage donation, rather than dumping, of food – with the potential to deliver millions of extra meals and help Australia reach its bipartisan commitment to halve food waste by 2030," it said.